Important Information to Plan Your Arrival

 - Clothing: Shorts, pants, and t-shirts are acceptable for nearly everything.
 Bring at least one pair of long pants, a long sleeve shirt, long socks, and tennis shoes for certain activities (community service, bowling, etc.).
 Jacket and/or sweatshirt.

 - Personal items: Personal medications.
-Towel, washcloth, soap, shampoo, toothpaste, toothbrush, etc. Sheet set and pillowcase for a single bed.
+Towel, washcloth, soap, shampoo, toothpaste, toothbrush, etc. Sheet set, pillow, pillowcase, and blanket for a single bed.
 (Note: Some of the beds are extra long.)
 Laundry detergent and laundry bag.
 Alarm clock.
 Cell phone or some way to communicate with your family.
 Sunscreen.

 - Study items: Notebooks, pens, pencils and other study aids.

 In the dorm room, each student has access to a single bed, a dresser, a desk, and a bookcase.
 There is an overhead room light, but no desk lamp.
 Remember, this is a “bare” dorm room.
 Bring essentials that will make you feel at home.